AI Headshots and Team Photography for Austin Businesses

 How long does a professional team headshot session take?
 Plan for 10–15 minutes per person for individual headshots, plus 30–45 minutes for group shots.
 A team of 20 typically takes 4–5 hours including setup, transitions between subjects, and a short group segment.
 Most Austin studios can schedule and deliver within 2 weeks.

 Can AI headshots match an existing team's photo style?
 Not reliably.
-AI headshot tools generate portraits in their own aesthetic -- you can't train most consumer tools on your existing team photos to enforce a visual match.
+AI headshot tools generate portraits in their own aesthetic: you can't train most consumer tools on your existing team photos to enforce a visual match.
 A hybrid approach works better: shoot new hires with a simple, consistent studio setup and use AI only to process background color or exposure to match the existing set.

 What should employees wear for team headshots?
 Solid colors, jewel tones, or subtle patterns work best.
 Avoid all-white, all-black, and large logos.
 Send guidance at least one week in advance (not the night before) and recommend bringing a second outfit option.
 Haircuts should be done 5–7 days before the shoot, not the day of.